MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-get-started.md

 *Applies to: Active Directory Rights Management Services, Azure Information Protection*

+Before you use the instructions on this page, make sure that you've read the [FAQs for the Azure Information Protection app for iOS and Android](mobile-app-faq.md).
+That page explains what the app is for, which devices are supported, and basic information about how to use the app.

-Most users will typically use the Azure Information Protection app automatically when they need to open a protected email or file.
+Most users will typically use the Azure Information Protection app when they need to open a protected email or file.
 But if you are an admin who wants to test the app for your users, or simply want to try it out before you need it, you can use the following instructions.

+> [!NOTE]
+> You do not first open the app and then select documents and emails to view.
+Instead, you open your document or email, and then select this app to view your document or email.

-From your mobile device, you will need to access one of the files that the app supports to see the viewer in action.
+To use the following instructions, you need access from your mobile device to one of the files that the app supports.
 For example:

 - **A .rpmsg file**: This is a rights-protected email message that displays as an attachment in an email message when your email app on your mobile device does not natively support rights management data protection.